-5.3 Measures at the network level
+3. Management measures at the network level

 If the site is large and connected to others then there is an opportunity for successful network management.
 On the contrary, small and isolated sites present a difficulty for the successful implementation of the Network measures.